-Depp also starred in the Tim Burton comedy Dark Shadows (2012).
-In the film, he plays Barnabas Collins, a vampire who escapes imprisonment and returns to his family home.
-There, Collins tries to help his descendents played by Michelle Pfeiffer, Chloë Grace Moretz and Jonny Lee Miller.
+In the Burton comedy Dark Shadows (2012) Depp played Barnabas Collins, a vampire who escapes imprisonment and returns to his family home.
+There, Collins tries to help his descendants played by Michelle Pfeiffer, Chloë Grace Moretz and Jonny Lee Miller.
 Depp was a longtime fan of the film's source material—the late 1960s gothic soap opera Dark Shadows—and encouraged friend Burton to bring it to the big screen.

 Unfortunately, Depp's next big budget endeavor didn't fare nearly as well as his earlier films.
 In 2013, the A-list actor teamed up with Pirates producer Jerry Bruckheimer once again in the Disney film The Lone Ranger.
 The film, which cost more than $215 million to produce, performed poorly at the box office and received lackluster reviews.